awsdocs/elb-classic-load-balancers-user-guide/doc_source/access-log-collection.md

 s3://my-loadbalancer-logs/my-app/AWSLogs/123456789012/elasticloadbalancing/us-west-2/2014/02/15/123456789012_elasticloadbalancing_us-west-2_my-loadbalancer_20140215T2340Z_172.160.001.192_20sg8hgm.log
 ```

 You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
-For more information, see [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Object lifecycle management](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Access log entries<a name="access-log-entry-format"></a>